Keenan-Faure/BlogAggregator/README.md

 ### 5. Configuring the .env file

 By default you should have an `.env` file in your directory.
 However, these are default values!
-Kindly populate them with the correct data.
+Populate them with the correct values as per your configuration.

 ### 6. Run the migrations